NxaSenpai/Grocerly-Store/README.md

 # 🛒 Grocely

-Welcome to **Grocely** – a local shop where everyone can buy daily essentials like vegetables, meat, and fresh fruits.
+Welcome to **Grocerly** – a local shop where everyone can buy daily essentials like vegetables, meat, and fresh fruits.

 ## 🥦 What You Can Find